!–– useitbetter.com tag ––> <!–– end of useitbetter.com tag ––>

 Dorset has it all, from relaxing slow-moving rivers to waves along the Jurassic coast that are ideal for SUP surfing.

 The Dorset paddle boarding scene is increasing in popularity, partly due to an increase of UK staycations and somewhat because everyone’s caught on to how beautiful the British coast can really be.

-With stunning landscapes and water conditions for all types of paddlers, it’s really no wonder why people are grabbing their SUPs and heading out for a paddling adventure all over Dorset.
+With stunning landscapes and water conditions for all types of paddlers, it’s really no wonder why people are grabbing their inflatable paddle boards and heading out for a paddling adventure all over Dorset.

 So, whether you live in the UK or visiting from overseas, we’re going to get into the best places to paddle board in Dorset, so you don’t miss out on any of the fun.

 The Christchurch Harbour to Mudeford Spit paddle is roughly a 10km route, but with numerous launch points along the river, it can be shortened to suit you and your abilities.

 You can start the route by either paddling upriver from Mudeford Quay to the Iford Bridge or downriver, beginning at the bridge and ending your paddle in Mudeford.